docs

 Onboarding and implementation fees nobody puts on their pricing page

-Every per-provider platform charges an onboarding or implementation fee.
-These are separate from the monthly seat cost and are paid before any claims flow.
+Every per-provider platform charges an onboarding or implementation fee, separate from the monthly seat cost and paid before any claims flow.

 Tebra